rstacruz/til-2020/posts/2019/arch-linux-wifi-using-netctl.md

 # This creates a profile and connects to it
 sudo wifi-menu

+# Auto connect on boot
+# (Assuming 'wlp3s0' is your interface name)
+sudo systemctl enable netctl-auto@wlp3s0.service

 # Set it to auto-connect on boot
-sudo netctl enable wlp3s0-WifiNameHere
+sudo netctl-auto enable wlp3s0-WifiNameHere

-# To connect to a wifi network:
+# To manuall yconnect to a wifi network:
-sudo netctl switch-to wlp3s0-WifiNameHere
+sudo netctl-auto switch-to wlp3s0-WifiNameHere
 ```

 </figure>